 The London Eye Mystery by Siobhan Dowd

-I struggled a bit with the British words– maybe your kids will as well.
-(It’s a great opportunity to learn to make inferences with British vocabulary!)
-All that aside, this middle-grade novel is a puzzling mystery that only the boy named Ted who seems to be on the spectrum (his brain is different but not explained) can solve.
+This is a puzzling mystery that only the boy named Ted who seems to be autistic can solve.
 How did his cousin disappear from a closed pod on the London Eye?
 The enjoyable action and intrigue will keep your attention throughout — and you’ll wonder why you didn’t guess the ending before Ted.

 Vampires on the Run: A Quinnie Boyd Mystery by C. M. Surrisi